- Bill’s Hip Resurfacing with Dr. Marwin 2015

 My name is Freddy Sammarone.
 I am 44.
 This was my first resurfacing (left side) by Dr. Scott Marwin.
 My right hip was done in 2008 by Dr. Ranawat.
 So I have two types of hips.

 I felt compelled to post a little something on your website.
 Jan 8, 2013 I had a hip resurfacing done by Dr. Scott Marwin.
 Today is 3 weeks post op and I am on a cane.
 I am moving about although still with a limp which will last for a few weeks more.
-As frustrated as I am to not be … Read the rest
+As frustrated as I am to not be able to return to work yes, I know that the end result will have been well worth it.
+The worst part is over, getting off … Read the rest

 November 8, 2010 Bilateral BHR surgery was performed by Dr Scott Marwin at NYU Hospital for Joint Diseases on 9/28/10.
 61 year old male 6’1 220# good physical condition.
 Required 2 units of Blood due to blood loss and resulting low blood count.
 Incisions were 10-12″ 38/44 staples Transferred to Acute Rehab (Rusk Rehabilitation) resident in hospital on 10/2/10.
 Both PT and Occupational Therapy was excellent.
 Was able to walk with “Lobster Crutches” climb 2 flights of stairs and dress with various aides from a Hip Kit (grabber/long shoe horn/dressing stick/sock puter on prior to discharge on 10/9/10.
-Received minimal … Read the rest
+Received minimal 4 in home PT sessions.
+At 4 weeks enrolled in excellent outpatient PT driving myself.
+At 5week driving my manual transmission car.
+Still require crutches … Read the rest

 January 9, 2009 Two years ago today (1/9/2009) I had BHR on my right hip, but the rest of me is still 50+ years old.
 Other parts of my body have some aches and pains, but my new hip has no pain, no clunking, no shorter leg, so squeaking, better than new.

 While the first 3-4 weeks after my surgery was not the most pleasant time of my life, I got through it and it’s all just now a memory.
 I was told that me left hip will need some intervention in the future.
-While I’m not rushing to fix … Read the rest
+While I’m not rushing to fix it, when the time comes I’ll just get it done.